 AMS will evaluate the degree of risk associated with a given recipient and may impose additional award conditions per 2 CFR § 200.206(b) on the recipient that corresponds to the degree of risk assessed.
 This risk assessment may incorporate the results of the evaluation of the applicant's eligibility or the quality of its application.
 These specific award conditions are described in 2 CFR § 200.208.
-AMS will promptly remove any specific conditions once the conditions that prompted them have been corrected and verified.
+AMS may remove specific terms of award once the conditions that prompted them have been corrected and verified.